• HEALTH & NUTRITION

 What is magnesium and why is it beneficial?

 From luscious locks to improved sleep and even heart health, magnesium plays an essential role in a range of different brain and body functions.
-This important nutrient is found in many foods, including leafy greens, legumes, whole grains, nuts and seeds.
+This important nutrient is found in many foods, including green leafy vegetables, legumes, whole grains, nuts and seeds.
 And while following a balanced diet complete with magnesium-rich foods is crucial, many people don’t get enough magnesium from their diet alone.
 This is where magnesium supplements can be beneficial.

 Woman smiling at the beach

 Keen to learn more about the benefits of magnesium?
-Here’s how magnesium can help to optimize your health and why taking magnesium supplements could be a good move.
+Here’s how magnesium can help to optimize your health and why taking magnesium dietary supplements could be a good move.

 Health benefits of magnesium